 Motorists caught speeding in any low-level speed limit area that have not completed a course in the past three years are eligible for the course.
 Visit AA DriveTech to book a course.

 Speeding course types

-There are three types of courses that may be offered to those caught speeding;
+There are two types of courses that may be offered to those caught speeding;

 - ‘National Speed Awareness Course’ (NSAC) – handed as an alternative to prosecution to those caught speeding in all other limits

 - ‘National Motorway Awareness Course’ – may be given as an alternative to prosecution to those caught speeding on a smart motorwaywith a variable speed limit, as well as vehicles caught travelling in a red zone, such as a lane closure or misusing the hard shoulder.

 All three courses are run by DriveTech and completing a course can prevent some motorists from facing prosecution.
 Once a course has been issued, visit DriveTech to make a booking.

 Visit the National Driver Offender Retraining Scheme websitefor a full list of courses.